jdevfullstack-tutorials/code-testing/README.md

 Debugging was a popular practice before the term `code testing` was coined.
 And yes, developers back then manually test their code without knowing it.
-Sometimes, they would refer to debugging the same as testing.
+And they were referring testing as part of debugging, without of course the knowledge of it.
+But there came a time, they are very distinct from the other.

 And of course, computer science field has been continously being developed, testing